graviton-browser/graviton-browser/README.md

 1. A Chrome-style silent background auto update, that registers with the operating system task scheduler so the runtime can be kept up to date regardless of whether it's in use or not.
 This ensures the user never sees an update prompt or delay.
 2. DMG/EXE packaging using javapackager is also provided for Mac and Windows.
 Unfortunately we can't use jlink yet.
-3. A simple graphical shell with a 'new tab' equivalent that let you start programs by Maven coordinate.
-The goal of this is to both be useful, and to test whether we can match the startup time of web apps by streaming from Maven repositories.
+3. A simple graphical shell that lets you start programs by Maven coordinate.
+It provides a basic history list.
 4. A command line interface that lets you start any program by Maven coordinate.

+# GUI shell

+There is a graphical shell that lets you start apps and see their output.
+Start it by running Graviton with no arguments.

+The coordinate bar actually accepts any command line arguments that you could pass to the Graviton CLI (see below).

+Here are some to try:

+* `plan99.net:tictactoe` - The actual coordinate is `net.plan99:tictactoe` but Graviton will reverse the group ID for you to give a more natural looking address.
+* `com.github.edvin.tornadofx-samples:charts` - shows use of JitPack.io to automatically build and load apps from a Github repository.

 # Usage from the CLI